szczyglis-dev/extended-dump-bundle/README.md

 ```
 ## Features:

-- a new, configurable window containing grouped debugged variables
+- a new, configurable window containing grouped dumped variables
 - new global function named `xdump`, for quick debugging
-- all debugged variables in one place
+- all dumped variables in one place
 - displaying many useful information, such as debug of the current user, the RequestStack object, POST array, cookies and server variables
-- the ability to expand with symfony events system.
+- the ability to extend with symfony events.

 ## How it works: